clefebvre/libadvaita/doc/style-classes.md

 # Style Classes

-The Adwaita stylesheet provides a number of style classes.
+The Advaita stylesheet provides a number of style classes.
 They can be applied to widgets to change their appearance.

 # Buttons